-Since you're here, chances are you've heard of a VPN, or Virtual Private Network.
-But hearing about it — because you want to watch BBC iPlayer on U.S. soil, or Netflix when traveling abroad, probably isn't enough.
-If you want to know everything about why a VPN is also great for anonymity, security and your personal online safety - you're in the right place.
+Since you're here, chances are you've come across the term VPN or Virtual Private Network.
+Mabe you've heard about VPNs because you want to watch BBC iPlayer on U.S. soil or Netflix when traveling abroad, or perhaps you want to know everything about why a VPN is also great for anonymity, security, and your personal online safety.
+If any of that applies to you, you're in the right place.

 What is a VPN and why do I need one?

 A VPN is a clever way of obscuring your online identity and encryption data sent and received from your devices.
 Usually, when you go online you get connected to a server and given a unique IP address.
 This identifies where you are logging on from and can be used to associate data with you.
 Since these servers are relatively open, there are inherent risks to privacy with that data being visible to your Internet Service Provider (ISP) or even potential bad actors wanting to intercept that data.

 This IP address and associated data can give away your real-world identity, allowing potentially negative entities to track you down, as well as potentially leaking personal information.
 This is especially important when travelling and using open Wi-Fi at airports and hotels that could, potentially, be insecure.

 Since this specific identity also means your location can be determined, you might also run into problems with geo-restricted content.
 A VPN is a great way to unblock this content as it allows you to appear to be in a different country.
 For example, if you live in the UK and want to access a show that is not in your local Netflix library but is available on U.S. Netflix, you can select a VPN server in the U.S. and appear as if you are located across the pond for easy access.
 Same goes for local news, MLB blackouts, and even bypassing content restrictions in places where authorities impose censorship.